-Intermediate Macroeconomics Theory II AP/ECON 2450 P - Winter 2021 Instructor Professor Henry Tam Email thenry@yorku.ca Teaching Assistant TBA Course webpage eclass.yorku.ca Organization In this course, we will be using eClass for posting course materials (including pre-recorded online lectures, presentation slides to facilitate online lectures, practice problem sets and solutions, case studies with solutions, practice exams and solutions, etc.) and for online eClass-based exams.
+Intermediate Macroeconomics Theory II AP/ECON 2450 M - S2 2022

+Instructor Professor Henry Tam Email thenry@yorku.ca Teaching Assistant Rui Ying Wang (Email: mocowang@yorku.ca) Course webpage eclass.yorku.ca Organization In this course, we will be using eClass for posting course materials (including pre-recorded online lectures, presentation slides to facilitate online lectures, practice problem sets and solutions, case studies with solutions, practice exams and solutions, etc.) and for holding online eClass-based exams.
 Thus, having stable, higher-speed Internet connection is important to learn the materials and take the online exams for this course.
 In addition, for some questions in the online exams, you will need to upload files of your handwritten answers.
-Thus, having photo-taking device or scanner is essential for taking the online exams Lecture Hours Wednesday 4-7pm (Pre-recorded lectures).
+Thus, having photo-taking device or scanner is essential for taking the online exams Lecture Hours Monday and Wednesday 6-9pm (Pre-recorded lectures).
 Please note that this is a course that depends on remote teaching and learning.
 There will be no in-person interactions or activities on campus.
-The official class meeting time is Wednesday 4-7pm.
-Midterm will take place during the scheduled official class meeting time.
-Although online lectures are pre-recorded and you could learn the course materials at your own pace, there is a correspondence between the various lecture clips and the official meeting dates and times by which you are supposed to learn the materials.
-Details will be provided on the eClass course website.
-Forum for O&A In place of in-person office hours, I will set up a forum in eClass for you to ask questions, and your TA and I will provide feedbacks and answers to your questions.
+The official class meeting time is Monday and Wednesday 6-9pm.
+Online midterm will take place during the scheduled official class meeting time.
+Although online lectures are pre-recorded and you could learn the course materials at your own pace, there is a correspondence between the various lecture clips and the official meeting dates and times by which you are supposed to learn the materials, as detailed in the schedule of readings and activities below.
+TA Hours Tuesday and Thursday 12-3pm Your TA will hold office hours through ZOOM.
+The ZOOM link for the recurring meeting is posted on eClass.
+Forum for Q&A In addition to TA office hours, I will set up a forum in eClass for you to ask questions.
+I will provide feedbacks and answers to your questions there.
 Since this question-and-answer forum is visible to all students who enrol in the course, if a student has a question, other students could make comments.
 Make sure that your comments are polite and respectful.
 If I find any comments that use inappropriate language, I will not only delete the comments from the forum, but I might ban the student who makes such comments from the forum.
-If you have personal questions that you do not find comfortable to raise in the forum, you could send me or your TA an email instead.
+If you have personal questions that you do not find comfortable to raise in the forum, you could send me an email instead.
 Course description This course continues from ECON 2400.
 In this term, we will bring money into the picture of macroeconomics and shall cover further topics in macroeconomics, including money and inflation in the long run and very long run, IS-LM AD-AS model of the short run closed economy, and open economy model of the short run economy.

 Prerequisites Prerequisite: AP/ECON 2400 3.00 or equivalent.
+Course credit exclusions: GL/ECON 3240 6.00 (prior to Fall 2014), SB/ECON 2000 3.00